 Although this great piece of software has the name Lightroom in it, it was actually developed by a man by the name of Gunther Wegner.
 It isn’t a plugin, but a separate tool that uses parts of Lightroom to create a timelapse.

 LRTimelapse is a free product if you use fewer than 400 images.
-A higher number of images can be used, but only if you licence the software.
+A higher number of images can be used, but only if you buy the pro license the software.
 Don’t worry about watermarks appearing on your video after all your hard work.
-Gunther is a passionate photographer and lets us use his time-lapse tool without any strings.
-You can download it for free, here.

 NOTE: LRTimelapse supports Lightroom CC Classic, 6, 5 and 4 as well as Adobe Camera Raw, Bridge and After Effects in the corresponding versions.
 Make sure you have one of these Lightroom versions, otherwise it will not work.